microcontrollerunit/AVR/README.md

 # AVR
-Projets those were made by myself.
+AVR projets those were made by myself.